-The unintended consequences of constitutionalism: the dynamics of ethnic conflict in the late Ottoman Empire (completed)
+The unintended consequences of constitutionalism – ethnic conflict dynamics in the late Ottoman Empire

 - completed -